Sumin, Pomeranian Voivodeship

 Sumin is a village in the administrative district of Gmina Starogard Gdański, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 8 km south-west of Starogard Gdański and 52 km south of the regional capital Gdańsk.
-The settlement is within the ethnocultural region of Kociewie.
+It is located in the ethnocultural region of Kociewie in the historic region of Pomerania.

 Description

 Sumin is situated on the edge of the lake of Sumiński, covering an area of 98.91 ha.
-The village is a very old Kociewian settlement, as testified by an historical tomb uncovered in 1960.
+The village is a very old settlement, as testified by an historical tomb uncovered in 1960.
 Today the town has 660 residents and in this respect is the sixth largest in the Starogard Gdański commune.
 The majority of the village’s residents are employed in agriculture.
 Somino is the oldest known name of village, dating from c.
 1270.